-- (a) Has not served as a peace officer or reserve peace officer within the previous three (3) years; and - (b) Possesses and submits a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (c) Truthfully completes and submits the POST Form 4 Application for Renewal of Basic Certification; and - (I) If an applicant has worked in another state as a certified peace officer after being certified in Colorado, they must truthfully complete and submit the POST Form 3 - Application for Provisional Certification, and a notarized copy of the Release of Information Form; and - (d) Successfully completes the fingerprint-based criminal history record check required under Rule 14; and - (e) Passes the certification examination pursuant to Rule 15; and - (f) Satisfies any combination of the following skills proficiency requirements: - (I) Successfully completes skills training at a POST approved basic peace officer training academy; - (II) Successfully completes a POST approved refresher academy, including the arrest control, law enforcement driving, and firearms skills training; - (III) Passes a test out pursuant to Rule 16 with SME committee members or POST approved designees who are not members of the applicant's employing agency. - (g) The POST-approved skills instructor must submit the completed POST Skills Testing Grade Sheet to POST.
+- (a) Has not served as a peace officer or reserve peace officer within the previous three (3) years; and - (b) Possesses and submits a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (c) Truthfully completes and submits the POST Form 4 Application for Renewal of Basic Certification; and - (I) If an applicant has worked in another state as a certified peace officer after being certified in Colorado, they must truthfully complete and submit the POST Form 3 Application for Provisional Certification, and a notarized copy of the Release of Information Form; and - (II) Is in good standing with Colorado POST as determined by the Director; and - (e) Successfully completes the fingerprint-based criminal history record check required under Rule 14; and - (f) Passes the certification examination pursuant to Rule 15; and - (g) Satisfies any combination of the following skills proficiency requirements: - (I) Successfully completes skills training at a POST approved basic peace officer training academy; - (II) Successfully completes a POST approved refresher academy, including the arrest control, law enforcement driving, and firearms skills training; - (A) Submits a copy of their refresher academy certificate of completion. - (III) Passes a test out pursuant to Rule 16 with SME committee members or POST approved designees who are not members of the applicant's employing agency.

-- (h) Individuals renewing their certification must complete physical and psychological examinations pursuant to § 24-31-303(5), C.R.S. prior to becoming employed. - (i) Upon renewal of a Colorado basic peace officer certification and appointment to an agency the individual must comply with training requirements outlined in C.R.S. §24-31-315 within six (6) months. - (I) Complete 2 hours of training in each of the following areas: anti-bias, community policing, situational de-escalation, and proper holds and restraints.
+- (h) The POST SME Committee member or POST approved designee must submit the completed POST Skills Testing Grade Sheet to POST. - (i) Upon renewal of a Colorado basic peace officer certification and appointment to an agency the individual must comply with training requirements outlined in C.R.S. §24-31-315 within six (6) months. - (I) Complete 2 hours of training in each of the following areas: anti-bias, community policing, situational de-escalation, and proper holds and restraints.